-d) Options
+c) Options

-No shares under option as at 30 June 2021 (2020: 700,000).
+No shares under option as at 30 June 2022 (2021: nil).

-e) Capital risk management
+d) Capital risk management

 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.